Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-    My doctoral research is focused on the <strong>social determinants of mental health</strong> and population-level <strong>disparities in mental health outcomes</strong>, particularly psychological distress, anxiety, and depression in Canada.
+      My doctoral research is focused on the
+  <strong>social determinants of mental health</strong>,
+  <strong>access to mental health care</strong>, and population-level
+  <strong>disparities in mental health outcomes</strong>, particularly psychological distress, anxiety, and depression in Canada.
 </p>

   <p>